Conversation Piece & Installation

 An Experiment on a Bird in the Air Pump, Joseph Wright (with Lunar full moon reference)

-LUNÄ (I) was commissioned by IKON Gallery in Birmingham and Spike Island in Bristol, UK (2011).
+LUNÄ was commissioned by IKON Gallery in Birmingham and Spike Island in Bristol, UK (2011).
 This edition is activated in Brussels at Enough Room for Space and travels throughout Europe.

 LUNÄ (II) was commissioned by the 11th Shanghai Biennale (2016).
-This edition is part of the Power Station of Art Collection, Shanghai, CN
+This edition is part of the Power Station of Art Collection, Shanghai, CN, and LUNÄ (III) was commissioned by 601 Artspace in New York, US (2022).

-LUNÄ has been presented and activated at: IKON Gallery in Birmingham, UK (2011); Spike Island in Bristol, UK (2011); NiMK in Amsterdam, NL (2011-2012); Forum Stadtpark in Graz, AT (2012); Onomatopee in Eindhoven, NL (2012); Fig. 2, ICA (Institute of Contemporary Arts), London, UK (2015); Museum Boerhaave, Leiden, NL (2015); Drents Museum, Assen, NL (2016); ASTRON (Dutch Institute for Radio Astronomy), Dwingeloo, NL (2016); The 11th Shanghai Biennial, Shanghai, CN (2016 – 2017); Performatik17, Performance Art Biennial, Brussels, BE (2017); BOZAR, Brussels, BE (2017); Coltan as Cotton, 9th Contour Biennale, Mechelen, BE (2019); Cargo in Context, Amsterdam, NL (2019); Edith Russ Haus, Oldenburg, DE (2021); 601 Artspace, New York, US (2022); CC Strombeek, Strombeek, BE (2022); La Kunsthalle Mulhouse, Mulhouse, FR (2024)
+LUNÄ has been presented and activated at: IKON Gallery in Birmingham, UK (2011); Spike Island in Bristol, UK (2011); NiMK in Amsterdam, NL (2011-2012); Forum Stadtpark in Graz, AT (2012); Onomatopee in Eindhoven, NL (2012); Fig. 2, ICA (Institute of Contemporary Arts), London, UK (2015); Museum Boerhaave, Leiden, NL (2015); Drents Museum, Assen, NL (2016); ASTRON (Dutch Institute for Radio Astronomy), Dwingeloo, NL (2016); The 11th Shanghai Biennial, Shanghai, CN (2016 – 2017); Performatik17, Performance Art Biennial, Brussels, BE (2017); BOZAR, Brussels, BE (2017); Coltan as Cotton, 9th Contour Biennale, Mechelen, BE (2019); Cargo in Context, Amsterdam, NL (2019); Edith Russ Haus, Oldenburg, DE (2021); 601 Artspace, New York, US (2022); CC Strombeek, Strombeek, BE (2022); La Kunsthalle Mulhouse, Mulhouse, FR (2024), ENACT Festival, Brussels, BE (2025), Enough Room for Space, Drogenbos, BE (2011-ongoing)

 The Lunar Society’s members have been called the fathers of the Industrial Revolution.
 The importance of this particular Society stems from its pioneering work in experimental chemistry, physics, engineering, and medicine, combined with leadership in manufacturing and commerce, and with political and social ideals.
 Its members were brilliant representatives of the informal scientific web which cut across class, blending the inherited skills of craftsmen with the theoretical advances of scholars, a key factor in Britain’s leap ahead of the rest of Europe. – Jenny Uglow (The Lunar Men – the friends who made the future)